xiakaibi/docs-v2/content/v2.0/write-data/use-telegraf/use-telegraf-plugins/write-plugin.md

 Noah Crowley 00:40:00.047 A couple of other requirements, if you’re looking to submit a plugin: you’ll need a README.md file.
 This should provide some information about your plugin: how it works, what it’s doing, enough so that if someone’s visiting the repo and is interested in using your plugin, they can get a good idea of how it works.
 We’ll require your LICENSE file be in there.
 We’ll require you to sign our CLA, which is our contributor agreement, just so that the codes can be guaranteed to be open source, and other people can use it.
 And then it’s really important for us to get a sample of the output and input format for the plugin.
 The reason for this is that, a lot of the time, the engineers that are working on Telegraf might not be particularly familiar with the particular application, or the way that you’re collecting data.
 And in order to verify that the plugin is working as expected, we need some examples to compare that to.
 So really important that you help us out a little bit on that.
 We really want to grow these plugins and the community to a point which is way beyond what any of our engineers could handle on their own, and getting help from the community in terms of how the plugins are supposed to work, and how these third-party applications export data, is a really integral part of that.
 But if you’ve done those three things: if you’ve signed our CLA and you’ve written a plugin, then you are, at this point, ready to create a pull request.
 And we’ll take a look at it.
 You might have a few suggestions on how the plugin could be improved or made better.
 But you are on your way to having that be a part of our open source application.

-Noah Crowley 00:41:58.881 So that’s it for me today.
-You can follow me on Twitter, @noahcrowley.
-You can shoot me an email, noah@influxdata.com, if you have any questions.
-I think we have a bit of time now for those.
-I don’t know, Chris, if—

 Chris Churilo 00:42:09.597 Yeah.
 So I made a mistake on slide 25, so should we go back there and just show them how to add the properties?

 Noah Crowley 00:42:17.679 Sure.
 All right.
 So this is adding properties to the struct.
 Basically, what we need to do—let me see if I can just actually get the code open for this plugin.
 So again, this is the Telegraf repo.
 Definitely recommend checking it out.
 We’ve got a great contribution guide.
 But if you’re interested in the specifics, we’ll go into plugins, inputs.
 And we’ll take a look at out Trig plugin, which is actually already part of the repo.